jay-jayasimha/openLayers_POC/readme.md

     6. various types of containers

 2. The layers use 3 base layers which include:
-    1. Base Image Layer,
+    1. Base Image Layer, (for maps)
-    2. Base Tile Layer and
+    2. Base Tile Layer (for maps) and
-    3. Base Vector Layer
+    3. Base Vector Layer (for features, drawings and other data)

     Each of them have their own set of sources